SystemsApproach/sdn/arch.rst

 stack, and while there are multiple options for the specific components and tools that can be plugged into this architecture, it also introduces an example set.
-We do this to make the discussion more concrete, but the particular components we describe two important attributes.
+We do this to make the discussion more concrete, but the particular components we describe have two important attributes.
 One, they are open source and freely available on GitHub.
 Two, they are designed to work together, providing a comprehensive solution; there are no gaps in our story.
 Both attributes make it possible for *anyone* to build the same end-to-end system that is running today in production networks.

 3.1 Software Stack
 -------------------